2025

 7. Recruitment & Training Skills

 We already mentioned how essential hiring skills are.
-Unsurprisingly, the talent is at the top of sought-after skills.
+Unsurprisingly, talent is among the most sought-after skills.

 employee recruitment process

-When looking for candidates, HR generalists need to conduct interviews, correctly communicate payroll information, and create onboarding programs and other tasks related to recruitment.
+When looking for candidates, HR generalists need to conduct interviews, correctly communicate payroll information, create onboarding programs, and perform other recruitment tasks.

 Although an HR assistant will often help with the hiring, generalists usually need a complete understanding of all job recruitment duties.
 For example, human resources generalists might not conduct interviews with the candidates, but they need to know the procedures.